-Non-network Customer Enquiries and Complaints: Direct employment costs of Customer Services staff are allocated to this activity, as well as 33% of General Management and 100% of the Commercial Manager.
+Non-network Customer Enquiries and Complaints: Direct employment costs of Customer Services staff are allocated to this activity, as well as 50% of General Management and 100% of the Commercial Manager.
 25% of the software licence costs are allocated to this activity and a proportion of telephone costs from General and Administration.

-The allocation between household and non-household is based on the number of non-network customer contacts recorded for each business unit, as per the table guidance.
+The allocation between household and non-household is based on the number of customers in each business unit, as per the table guidance.